bigearth/chef_workstation_proxy/chef_repo/cookbooks/bootstrap_node_generic/README.md

-# Big Earth Blockchain Chef Workstation Proxy Recipe
+# Big Earth Blockchain Boostrap Node Generic Recipe

-To configure an Ubuntu instance for the Chef Workstation Proxy
+To bring up and configure an Ubuntu instance for use in the Big Earth ecosystem

 ## Requirements